All the TV shows removed from Netflix, HBO Max and other platforms over blackface controversy

 The BBC sketch show, which ran from 2003 until 2007, featured various scenes in which David Walliams wore a black fat suit, wig and prosthetics to play health retreat guest Desiree Devere.

-The comedy duo have since apologised for playing characters of different ethnic backgrounds, with Matt Lucas writing in a now unavailable Tweet (via BBC News): “David and I have both spoken publicly in recent years of our regret that we played characters of other races.
+The comedy duo have since apologised for playing characters of different ethnic backgrounds, with Matt Lucas writing on Twitter: “David and I have both spoken publicly in recent years of our regret that we played characters of other races.
 Once again we want to make it clear that it was wrong and we are very sorry.”

+David and I have both spoken publicly in recent years of our regret that we played characters of other races.
+Once again we want to make it clear that it was wrong and we are very sorry.

 Come Fly with Me